Programmable Focal Elongation and Shaping of High-Intensity Laser Pulses using Adaptive Optics

 The results here demonstrate the ability to decompose the production of an elongated focus into two stages separated by free-space propagation, allowing independent optical elements to perform each step.
 While in the first example a custom phase plate was used for phase tailoring, it is clear that, due to nonlinear phase acrual, such optics do not scale well to use at high laser intensities.
 In such cases, the deformable mirror offers a clear advantage due to its ability to operate at high pulse intensities and to programmatically modify the imparted phase and thus the longitudinal intensity profile.

 It is worth noting here that in the second example, the magnitude of aberrations added were within the dynamic range of a standard deformable mirror setup, even after flattening of the wavefront.
-Specifically, a defocus of $\alpha_2 =$ \SI{-0.69}{\micro\meter}, a primary spherical of $\alpha_4 =$ \SI{-1.17}{\micro\meter}, and a secondary spherical of $\alpha_6 =$ \SI{0.53}{\micro\meter} were added to the pulse, with an aberration pupil radius of \SI{45}{\milli\meter}.
+Specifically, a defocus of $\alpha_2 =$ \SI{-0.2}{\micro\meter}, a primary spherical of $\alpha_4 =$ \SI{-0.35}{\micro\meter}, and a secondary spherical of $\alpha_6 =$ \SI{0.1}{\micro\meter} were added to the pulse, with an aberration pupil radius of \SI{45}{\milli\meter}.
 Similar deformable mirror systems are commonplace in many high-power laser facilities worldwide, meaning that the techniques described here could be readily applied to a variety of facilities globally.
-In the following we explore how this concept could be leveraged to support applications in multi-GeV electron acceleration and dephasingless wakefield acceleration.